Seasonal · Field Guide

 One record you will actually revisit

-Do this a few times and something quiet happens.
-You stop having scattered, forgotten holidays and start having a record of them.
+Do this a few times.
+Something quiet happens.
+You start to have a record of your holidays instead of a blur.
 Open it next Fourth of July and last year's is right there: what you drank, where, who poured it, whether it was worth chasing down again.
-Over a few seasons it becomes a private almanac of your own celebrations, the drink standing in for the whole day.
-That is the real payoff, and it is exactly what a drink journal is for.
-Drinqly makes the capture a three-tap habit, in a bar or a backyard, with alcohol or without.
+Over a few seasons it becomes a private almanac of your own celebrations, one drink standing in for a whole day.
+That's the real payoff of keeping a drink journal.
+It's the reason I keep one, in a bar or a backyard, with alcohol or without.

 Common questions